 Hmm…how often do you win the lottery?

 Privacy Law Bias

 Any post of this type should begin with the author revealing his or her biases.
 Few do, but I will.
-I am a lawyer who represents small businesses primarily in the United States.
+I am a lawyer who represents small businesses, primarily in the United States.
 Given this, I don’t view businesses as being evil, even the Facebooks and Googles of the world who can test one’s patience.
-That being said, even I feel “big data” is a bit out of control and people should be given more insight and choice about how their data is collected and used.
+Still, even I feel “big data” is a bit out of control, and Congress should give people more insight and choice about how companies collect and use their data.
 I view the GDPR as a vast overreach in this regard and would prefer a middle ground between the no regulations approach in the United States and the government power grab in the EU.